ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/operation.md

 case they are called from an ISR context.
 In some implementations, this condition might be caught using the HARD_FAULT vector.

-\note
+> **Note**
-- RTX does not disable interrupts during critical sections for Armv7-M and Armv8-M architecture based devices, but rather uses atomic operations.
+> - RTX does not disable interrupts during critical sections for Armv7-M and Armv8-M architecture based devices, but rather uses atomic operations.
-- Therefore, there is no need to configure interrupt priorities of interrupt service routines that use RTOS functions.
+> - Therefore, there is no need to configure interrupt priorities of interrupt service routines that use RTOS functions.

 ## SVC Functions {#CMSIS_RTOS_svcFunctions}